British Invasion: Background

-The rebellious tone and image of US rock and roll and blues musicians became popular with British youth in the late 1950s.
-While early commercial attempts to replicate US rock and roll mostly failed, the trad jazz–inspired skiffle craze, with its do-it-yourself attitude, produced two top-ten hits in the US by Lonnie Donegan.
+The rebellious tone and image of American rock and roll and blues musicians became popular with British youth in the late 1950s.
+While early commercial attempts to replicate American rock and roll mostly failed, the trad jazz–inspired skiffle craze, with its do-it-yourself attitude, produced two top-ten hits in the US by Lonnie Donegan.
 Young British groups started to combine various British and American styles in different parts of the United Kingdom, such as the movement in Liverpool known as Merseybeat or the "beat boom".

-While US acts were popular in the United Kingdom, few British acts had achieved any success in the US prior to 1964.
-Cliff Richard, who was the best-selling British act in the United Kingdom at the time, had only one top-forty hit in the US, with "Living Doll" in 1959.
+While American acts were popular in the United Kingdom, few British acts had achieved any success in the United States prior to 1964.
+Cliff Richard, who was the best-selling British act in the United Kingdom at the time, had only one Top 40 hit in the US, with "Living Doll" in 1959.
 Along with Donegan, exceptions to this trend were the US number-one hits "Auf Wiederseh'n, Sweetheart" by Vera Lynn in 1952 (Lynn also had a lower-charting, but more enduring, hit in "We'll Meet Again"), "He's Got the Whole World in His Hands" by Laurie London in 1958, and the instrumentals "Stranger on the Shore" by Acker Bilk and "Telstar" by the Tornados, both in 1962.
-In 1961, Hayley Mills' "Let's Get Together" from The Parent Trap reached the top ten.
-Also in 1962 on the Hot 100, "Midnight in Moscow" by Kenny Ball peaked at number two, Frank Ifield's "I Remember You" became the next British vocal to crack the top five, and the Springfields' version of "Silver Threads and Golden Needles" reached the top forty.
+Also on the Hot 100, "Manhattan Spiritual" by Reg Owen and His Orchestra" reached number ten in February 1959, Hayley Mills' "Let's Get Together" from The Parent Trap peaked number eight in October 1961, and in 1962, "Midnight in Moscow" by Kenny Ball reached number two in March, the Springfields' version of "Silver Threads and Golden Needles" peaked at number twenty in September, and Frank Ifield's "I Remember You" reached number five in October.

-Some observers have noted that US teenagers were growing tired of singles-oriented pop acts like Fabian.
-The Mods and Rockers, two youth "gangs" in mid-1960s Britain, also had an impact in British Invasion music.
+Some observers have noted that American teenagers were growing tired of singles-oriented pop acts like Fabian and the "Bobby"s: Bobby Darin, Bobby Vinton, Bobby Rydell, Bobby Vee etc. The Mods and Rockers, two youth "gangs" in mid-1960s Britain, also had an impact in British Invasion music.
 Bands with a Mod aesthetic became the most popular, but bands able to balance both (e.g., the Beatles) were also successful.